gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

 ..  container:: justify

-    Note that with PME, the cut-off specifies which interactions are treated with Fourier transforms.
+    Here, the cut-off *rcoulomb* separates the short-range interactions from the long-range interactions.
+Long-range interactions are treated in the reciprocal space, while the short-range interactions are computed directly.

+..  container:: justify

-    Let us also specify the van der Waals interaction:
+    Let us also impose how the short-range van der Waals interactions should be treated by GROMACS, as well as the cut-off *rvdw* of :math:`1~\text{nm}`*as well:

 ..  code-block:: bw